Skip to content

 Roskopf movement.

-Initially, Roskopf intended to make his watches cases from brass.
+Initially, Roskopf intended to make his watch cases from brass.
 However, this proved to be impractical so he decided to use German silver or argentan, an alloy mainly consisting of copper, nickel and zinc.
 This material was inexpensive, easy to work with and had a ‘silver’ appearance.
 Another cost-saving innovation was to make the dials from printed cardboard rather than enamelled copper.

-The reduction of the number of components in the movement made the manufacturing and assembly processes relatively simple.
+The reduction of the number of components in the movement made the manufacturing and assembly process relatively simple.
 The concept wasn’t well received by the industry in Switzerland and there was much resistance.
 Roskopf found it difficult to find a manufacturer willing to supply him with ebauches.
 Eventually, Roskopf employed the Malleray Watch Company to produce the movement ébauches, dials and cases.
 These were then assembled to produce the finished watch.
 Roskopf called his watch “montre proletaire“, the labourer’s watch.

 Affordable timepiece